RPDJF/google-ip-range/README.md

 ## Conclusion 🎉

-The Google IP Ranges Proxy simplifies fetching Google's IP ranges in a compatible format for systems like pfSense.
+The Google IP Range simplifies fetching Google's IP ranges in a compatible format for systems like pfSense.
 A small yet powerful tool for network management! 🚀